ptomulik/testmd/README.md

     we must chose appropriate package with compiled-in MPM module).
     Apache `2.4` and later support loadable MPMs.

-    **Note**: on FreeBSD the `mpm` selects package name for apache 2.2 or alters build options for apache >= 2.4.
+    **Note**: on FreeBSD the `mpm` parameter works in different ways for apache 2.2 and for apache >= 2.4.
 In the later case (>=2.4) you may need to uninstall apache manually in order to apply changes in `mpm`.
-    If you don't, it'll probably happen that the new MPM will not be set (as a default) for apache package and there will be no warning about this.
+If you don't, the new MPM will probably not be set (as a default) for apache package and there will be no warning about this.

   - `mpm_shared`